OAGi/Score/docs/user_guide/index.rst

 To create a Context Scheme:

-1. On the top menu of the page, click “Context”.
+1. On the top menu of the page, click "Context".

-   1. Choose “View/Edit Context Scheme” from the drop-down list.
-The “Context Scheme” page is returned.
+   1. Choose "View/Edit Context Scheme" from the drop-down list.
+The "Context Scheme" page is returned.
 It is recommended that the user search and try to reuse existing Context Schemes first.
-He can do that using the *Name* or *Description* (see `How to use the Search field in general <#how-to-use-the-search-field-in-general>`__), *Updater*, *Updated start date*, and *“Updated end date”* search filters (see `How to use Search
+He can do that using the *Name* or *Description* (see `How to use the Search field in general <#how-to-use-the-search-field-in-general>`__), *Updater*, *Updated start date*, and *"Updated end date"* search filters (see `How to use Search
       Filters <#how-to-use-search-filters>`__)

-2. If the desired context scheme does not exist, click “New Context Scheme” located at the top-right of the page.
+2. If the desired context scheme does not exist, click "New Context Scheme" located at the top-right of the page.

 3. Fill out the following fields: